-This is chapter 5 of a 15 part series about digital nomading and location independence.
+This is chapter 6 of an 18-part series about digital nomading and location independence.
 To see all of the other chapters, click here!

 - If you’re not American, I recommend speaking with an expat tax lawyer in your country or hunting for information on Google.
 I couldn’t find a great guide for non-Americans – maybe I’ll create one in the future. 🤷♂️